ajRiverav/Cpp-member-function-specifiers-guide/README.md

 * Member function overriding occurs when both a base and derive class have a member function with the same signature.

-* Name hiding occurs when a member function name of a derived class coincides with the name of a member function of the base class.
+* Name hiding occurs when a member function name in a derived class coincides with the name of a member function of the base class.

 #### Overloading
 A member function is overloaded when another member function of the same class has a different signature.
 A function signature is comprised of its its name, and the number and type of its parameters.